dec0dedd/jetbrains-writing-assistance/README.md

 # Improving Writing Assistance at JetBrains AI

-This project aims to explore and evaluate existing spell checking tools on various data.
+This project aims to explore and evaluate existing spell checking tools on various datasets.

 ## 1. Data sources